-As an organizing collective, we teach how racism/racist ideology was present even before the formation of the United States and how it continues to operate today.
+As an organizing collective, we teach how racism/racist ideology was present well before the formation of the United States and how it continues to operate today.
 We provides a basis for taking action.
 Various training and development models are used to provide insight, structure, and relevance that enables participants to identify and understand defined implications around varying perceptions that may exist in the organization and/or community.

 The methods will:

 • be grounded in a conceptual analysis of racial and ethnic oppression using history as the foundation of creating a framework for understanding race & racism and racialized outcomes.

 • be rooted in understanding issues of oppression and how racism manifest within individuals personal/institutional oppression

 • use a "Disinvestment" and “Gatekeeper” model to understand the power (given by institutions) participants have over oppressed groups & communities.